Key Takeaways

 - Installation: Professional mounting and configuration from Drakos Systems

 For most small businesses in Northern Ireland, the residential Starlink plan at £75/month is perfectly adequate as a backup.
-You're paying for peace of mind — the knowledge that if your primary broadband fails, your business stays online.
+You're paying for confidence - the knowledge that if your primary broadband fails, your business stays online.
 When you consider that a single hour of downtime can cost thousands, £75/month is a very reasonable insurance policy.

 Starlink Backup vs 4G/5G Backup: Which Is Better?